 That inherent variability can be unnerving because of it’s unpredicableness.
-But to me, it’s the shit that gets me up in the morning.
+But to me, it’s the shit that gets me up and out of bed in the morning.

 Every soil-related issue is a puzzle.
 It’s an equation with a dozen variables.
 Soils are meant to be touched & felt.
 They require you to use your senses beyond punching numbers into a calculator.
 It challenges both your intellect and your intuition.